mmis1000/ejs-promise/README.md

 ## Stream

-You could stream output immediatly without wait fir render to be finished.
+You could stream output immediatly without wait for render to be finished.

 ```javascript
 var ejs = require('ejs');